 “It’s faster/easier if I just do it myself”

-It takes longer to explain things (more than once) than it does to just do it myself in the first place.
-Also… every time my partner does get a task done I find myself having to re-do or fix something.
+It takes longer to explain how or when to do things than it does to just do it myself in the first place.
+I find myself micro-managing everything and I feel like a nag.

 …but I’m the one doing all the leg work, I meal plan and grocery shop and notice when the mustard is running low.
 I pack all the bags for every trip and outing, remember program registration cut-offs and birthday gifts.
 I do all the scheduling, planning and mental calculations around naps for every major event.